mkbabb/yajr/README.md

 -   💲 Terse query selector syntax of `$("...")` to receive one node, or `$$("...")` to receive multiple.

--   💵 `DollarElement`s contains the following function prototypes:
+-   💵 `DollarHTMLElement`s contains the following function prototypes:

     -   `on`: suped-up version of `addEventListener` that handles multiple events (separated by a space).
     -   `off`: `removeEventListener` variant of the above.